tschatzl/tschatzl.github.io/_posts/2022-03-14-jdk18-g1-parallel-gc-changes.md

 ## Generic improvements

   * All OpenJDK garbage collectors now support string deduplication as explained in [JEP 192](https://openjdk.java.net/jeps/192).
 Parallel GC implemented support with [JDK-8267185](https://bugs.openjdk.java.net/browse/JDK-8267185), Serial GC with [JDK-8272609](https://bugs.openjdk.java.net/browse/JDK-8272609) and ZGC with [JDK-8267186](https://bugs.openjdk.java.net/browse/JDK-8267186).
-Note that the implementation differs what has been explained in the JEP, but the basic principle still applies.
+Note that the implementation differs from what has been explained in the JEP, but the basic principle still applies.
 Enable using the `-XX:+UseStringDeduplication` option.

   * V. Chand [contributed a change](https://bugs.openjdk.java.net/browse/JDK-8272773) that allows configuration of the card table card size.
 The `-XX:GCCardSizeInBytes` can be used to change this value, with allowable values of `128`, `256`, `512` and `1024` (the last is 64 bit only).